wireapp/wire-docs/src/how-to/install/wiab-staging.md

 ### Internet access for VMs:

 In most cases, Wire Server components do not require internet access, except in the following situations:
 - **External email services** – If your users’ email providers are hosted on the public internet (for example, `user@gmail.com`).
 If outbound internet access is not allowed and no internal email service is available on your local network, email-based flows such as verification codes, invitations, and some login emails will not be delivered.
 In that case, you must retrieve the required codes from the logs instead.
-Read more at [I deployed demo-smtp and I want to skip email configuration and retrieve verification codes directly](troubleshooting.html?h=smtp#i-deployed-demo-smtp-and-i-want-to-skip-email-configuration-and-retrieve-verification-codes-directly).
+Read more at [I deployed demo-smtp and I want to skip email configuration and retrieve verification codes directly](troubleshooting.md#i-deployed-demo-smtp-and-i-want-to-skip-email-configuration-and-retrieve-verification-codes-directly).
 - **Mobile push notifications (FCM/APNS)** – Required to enable notifications for Android and Apple mobile devices.
-Wire uses [AWS services](infrastructure-configuration.html#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients) to relay notifications to Firebase Cloud Messaging (FCM) and Apple Push Notification Service (APNS).
+Wire uses [AWS services](infrastructure-configuration.md#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients) to relay notifications to Firebase Cloud Messaging (FCM) and Apple Push Notification Service (APNS).
 - **Third-party content previews** – If you want clients to display previews for services such as Giphy, Google, Spotify, or SoundCloud.
 Wire provides a proxy service for third-party content so clients do not communicate directly with these services, preventing exposure of IP addresses, cookies, or other metadata.
 - **Federation with other Wire servers** – Required if your deployment needs to federate with another Wire server hosted on the public internet.

 > **Note:** Internet access is also required by the cert-manager pods (via Let's Encrypt) to issue TLS certificates when manual certificates are not used.
 >
-> This internet access is temporarily enabled as described in [cert-manager behaviour in NAT / bridge environments](#cert-manager-behaviour-in-nat--bridge-environments) to allow certificate issuance.
+> This internet access is temporarily enabled as described in [cert-manager behaviour in NAT or bridge environments](#cert-manager-behaviour-in-nat-or-bridge-environments) to allow certificate issuance.
 Once the certificates are successfully issued by cert-manager, the internet access is removed from the VMs.

 ## Getting the Ansible playbooks